 The Sampling Design of the Observer Program

 Since 2013, the Observer Program has used a stratified hierarchical sampling design with randomization at all levels.
 Stratification is used to increase the efficiency of sampling by observers and to address logistical issues associated with deployment.
-By grouping similar fishing activities into strata and sampling those strata appropriately, sampling efficiency is increased and the variance of resulting estimates may also be decreased.
+By grouping similar fishing activities into strata and sampling those strata appropriately, sampling efficiency is may be increased and the variance of resulting estimates may also be decreased.
 Sampling strata are defined in the ADP and are designed such that each unit of deployment (e.g., trip) is assigned to only one stratum.

 Within a stratum, observers are deployed randomly to either vessels for a predetermined period of time (termed vessel-selection), or to individual fishing trips (termed trip-selection).
 In both cases, this initial deployment to the fishery is the first level of the sampling hierarchy and defines the primary sampling unit (PSU; either vessel-periods or individual trips).
 The list of all PSUs in a stratum defines the sampling frame and should equate to the population of interest for that sampling stratum (e.g., all trips taken by vessels fishing in the Alaska Exclusive Economic Zone).
 If the sampling frame does not contain all elements of the stratum, the resulting information may be biased.
 The magnitude and direction of the bias will depend on how different the fishing activities in the sample frame are from actual fishing activity.